 1960- Penquin Books was charged with obscenity for the first large public paperback printing of D.H.
 Lawrence's 'Lady's Chatterley's Lover'.

 1965 - Dorothy Danridge, beautiful black actress (Island in the Sun), dies at 41 in

 Hollywood of sleeping pills overdose.

-1966- T.V.'s STAR TREK debuts.
+50th Anniversary 1966- STAR TREK debuts.
+LA Policeman turned screenwriter Gene Roddenberry pitched it as “ Wagon Train in Outer Space.”
+The first episode “ The Man Trap” aired tonight.
 That season it ranked 52nd in the Neilsen ratings, behind #1 "Iron Horse" starring Rory Calhoun and "Mr. Terrific".
 It was canceled after two seasons but a letter writing campaign won it a third season.
 Star Trek then found a new life in syndication.

 1966 - "That Girl" starring Marlo Thomas and Ted Bessell premieres on ABC-TV